DaniqueJ-R/milestone_proj_3/README.md

 ### In-Scope Features

-- Responsive homepage with eligable affirmations
+- Responsive homepage with eligible affirmations

 - Navigation menu linking to all other main pages

 - interactive atmosphere changer with matching white noise

 - Log in page with data protection

-- Sign up page for new members
+- Sign-up page for new members

-- CRUD for logged in users and their custom notes
+- CRUD for logged-in users and their custom notes

 - Note moderation for certain language

-- Interactive interface for all screen size
+- Interactive interface for all screen sizes

 - Social media integration

 ### Out-of-Scope Features

-- Mood filter to seperate note types
+- Mood filter to separate note types

-- Report button under notes section
+- Report button under the notes section

 - About us Page with contact form

-- Interacive stickers added to notes when written
+- Interactive stickers added to notes when written

-- Like button for each note on homepage
+- Like button for each note on the homepage

-- Pictures section to view photos of animals, relaxing sceens, etc
+- Pictures section to view photos of animals, relaxing scenes, etc

 ### Scrapped Features